Skip to content

 24 in 7 Legalities

 If, through any combination of a Flight Attendant’s scheduled duty with the Company and jury duty, she/he is not provided with at least one (1) calendar day off in seven (7), such Flight Attendant shall have the right to move her/his scheduled day(s) off as necessary to provide the required minimum one (1) day off.
-(JCBA Section 3.G.4.)
+(CBA 3.H.4.)

 Training Pay

-A Flight Attendant shall receive seventy-five dollars ($75.00) pay for each day of Recurrent training.
-If Distance Learning is substituted for a day of Recurrent training, the Flight Attendant shall be paid seventy-five dollars ($75.00) pay for the Distance Learning.
+A Flight Attendant shall receive one hundred and fifty dollars ($150.00) pay for each day of Recurrent training.
+If Distance Learning is substituted for a day of Recurrent training, the Flight Attendant shall be paid one hundred and fifty dollars ($150.00) pay for the Distance Learning.

-A Flight Attendant shall receive seventy-five dollars ($75.00) pay for each day of non-Recurrent classroom training.
+A Flight Attendant shall receive one hundred and fifty dollars ($150.00) pay for each day of non-Recurrent classroom training.

 A Flight Attendant who reports to the airport for her/his scheduled deadhead to training, including a scheduled deadhead from her/his residence as specified in Paragraph H.1, and the flight fails to operate or is delayed so that the Flight Attendant will not be able to attend training or arrive home within the sixteen (16) hour limitation will receive a minimum of three (3) hours pay and credit, provided an alternate deadhead flight and training class is not available within the sixteen (16) hour limitation, determined by the check-in time for the original flight.